pradeep3sep/interviewquestion/README System Design.md

 **5. HSTS**

+**Easy Explanation:**
+HSTS is like telling the browser, **“Only visit my site using a secure connection (HTTPS), and remember this rule for a year.”** This makes sure users aren’t accidentally exposed to unencrypted traffic.

-HSTS (`HTTP Strict Transport Security`) is a security feature that forces browsers to only interact with your website over **HTTPS** and never over plain HTTP.
+HSTS (`HTTP Strict Transport Security`) is a security feature that forces browsers to `only interact with your website over **HTTPS** and never over plain HTTP`.
 This helps protect users from certain types of attacks, like **man-in-the-middle (MITM) attacks**, where attackers intercept unencrypted communications.

+Even if the `user manually types http://`, the `browser automatically redirects to https://`.

 **Key Directives:**